frankitook/Microservice-Shop-Users/README.md

-# Microservice User
+# Microservice E-commerce User

-This project is a microservice for user management that is part of a microservices architecture.
-The service handles user registration, authentication, and management, and is developed with Node.js for the backend.
+This project is a user management microservice designed for an e-commerce store, developed as part of a scalable microservices architecture.
+Built with Node.js and Express, this service provides essential functionalities such as user registration, authentication with JWT (JSON Web Token), and user profile management.
+It supports secure API endpoints for creating, updating, and managing user data, following RESTful principles.

+With a focus on security, efficiency, and scalability, this microservice integrates seamlessly with other e-commerce services such as product catalog, order management, and payment processing.

+Ideal for developers building online stores, this repository can be customized or expanded to support additional features like role-based access control, OAuth integration, and email verification.

 ## Server
 http://localhost:3000/